MOTWANI LAW, LLC

 Wills

 Wills are legal documents that provide direction on managing certain issues after one passes away.
 They can be a cost-effective choice for certain estates.
 However, property in a will goes through probate, which is a court-supervised procedure where a judge oversees the distribution of assets.
 Many people try to avoid probate because it can be time consuming, costly, and public.
 A person who makes a will is called a "testator."
 The person assigned by the testator in the will to carry out the testator's wishes is referred to as the "personal representative" or "executor."
-A "beneficiary" is one who receives a gift from the will.

 Trusts